hydrobricks/hydrobricks-doc/doc/advanced.rst

 Land cover evolution
 --------------------

-The land cover types to consider are defined by the user (see the :ref:`hydro units section <spatial-structure>`).
+The land cover types in hydrobricks are defined by the user (see the :ref:`hydro units section <spatial-structure>`).
-Each hydro unit is thus defined by a total area and fractional land covers.
+Each hydro unit is thus internally defined by a total area and fractional land covers.
 These land covers can have a dynamic evolution, externally driven.
 One can provide the model with a timeseries of dates and new land cover areas, such as: